 - September 1, 2018

 Over time, teeth can become worn down from daily use.
-They can become chipped or cracked if you bite down on the wrong thing.
+This can cause chipped or cracked teeth from biting down on the wrong thing.
 Teeth can break because of an accident or injury.
 And yes, they can fall out from decay, gum disease, and other issues.

 You can repair your smile, so it looks as good as ever at our Shorewood, IL dental office.
 Today, we’ll go through some restorative options at Shorewood Family Dental Care.
 This could help you decide how you can get your smile back in shape.